Vyral/justin-udy/_posts/2020-01-28-what-to-expect-from-our-2020-market.md

 First, **expect job growth for 2020.** We had a record year in 2019—a 2.8% increase\!
 Though that will likely drop a bit throughout this year, it’s still forecast to be a cozy 2.3% increase.&nbsp;

 Experts are anticipating 13,700 people migrating into our area, which is more than the number of people leaving.
-Our labor market was crazy this year, with unemployment at 2.2%. **We haven’t seen unemployment that low in 70 years\!** For 2020, that rate is projected to be around 3%.&nbsp;
+Our labor market was crazy last year, with unemployment at 2.2%. **We haven’t seen unemployment that low in 70 years\!** For 2020, that rate is projected to be around 3%.&nbsp;

 {% include pullquote.html %}

-2019 was also a record for new construction homes.
+2019 was also a record year for new construction homes.
 10,000 new homes were built, and in 2020 we’re likely to see a slight decrease to about 8,500 newly constructed homes.
 Interestingly enough, **of those 10,000 built in 2019, 75% were apartments.&nbsp;**

 All the top economists are in loose consensus that interest rates should remain below 4% this year.
 Our median home price in 2019 for single-family homes was $380,000, and it’s expected to increase by 5%.
 We’re also anticipating that condo and townhome prices will increase by 10%.